What’s a Software Supply Chain (and Why Does it Matter)?

 Your organization’s software supply chain risk management starts with your operating system and ends with the low-level open-source packages your software consumes.
 Your software supply chain spans all levels of this landscape and includes:

 - operating platforms (Linux, Kubernetes, VM, Docker).

 - open-source tools and languages (.Net Framework, Python, Rancher, Jenkins, Tekton, Ortelius).

 - open-source code libraries that you consume to develop your custom applications (D3S.js, reactJS, or jQuery).

 - open-source transitive dependencies which are the packages that your open-source code depends on (Log4J, Lang 3, Spring 5).

 What is important to know is that not all of your software supply chain risks are obvious.
 Hardening your internal cybersecurity requires a close look at how you are using open-source and digging down into the weeds.

-Supply chain management mitigates risk and exposes all of your software dependencies allowing you to define proper policies and practices to address all security threats.
-Supply chain management addresses the lowest level of security risk, which is the open-source packages your software depends on.
+Supply chain management mitigates risk and exposes your software dependencies allowing you to define proper policies and practices to address all security threats.
+Supply chain management addresses the lowest security risk level, the open-source packages your software depends on.

 - Secured References